 Now that we have run the git pull command, our local machine stores the same code as our remote repository.
 This means that, when we make changes to our code, we know that they will be compatible with the latest version of the repository.
 When new commits are pushed to the remote repository, we can use git pull again to get an updated version of the repository.

-When you’re working with a Git branch, you may decide that you want to pull the code from one specific branch and save it to your local machine.
-For instance, if you’re working with code on a branch called “dev-v0.9”, you may want to pull only the code for that branch.
+Let’s say that you want to pull the code from one specific branch and save it to your local machine.
+You’re going to work with code on a branch called “dev-v0.9”.
+You only want to pull the code for that branch.

 You can do so by executing the git checkout command, followed by the git pull command.
 Here’s the syntax for this operation: